 CNBC article explores what the “Metaverse” means and the recent Meta virtual reality app, Horizon Worlds

-From Commercial Litigation to Business Law, Family Law to Immigration, Employment Law to Construction – our lawyers, legal assistants, and staff serve clients across Dallas-Fort Worth, Texas, and the nation.
+From Commercial Litigation to Business Law, Family Law to Estates and Probate, Employment Law to Construction – our attorneys, legal assistants, and staff serve clients across Dallas-Fort Worth, Texas, and the nation.